tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

   - Willingness to admit mistakes
   - Ability to ignore general panic
   - Important to make decisions without complete or perfect information.
 Things are never clear.
 When they are, it’s too late to profit from them.
   - It’s crucial to be able to resist your human nature & gut feelings.
-Only a rare investor doesn’t secretly harbour the belief that he can divine prices, despite the fact that most of us have been proven wrong again & again.
+Only a rare investor doesn’t secretly harbour the belief that he can divine prices, even though most of us have been proven wrong again & again.
-  - When people discover they’re no good at sports, they give up, but when they discover they’re no good at stock picking they continue anyway.
+  - When people discover they’re no good at sports, they give up, but when they discover they’re no good at stock picking, they continue anyway.
 Be open mind to new ideas.
 If you don’t think you can beat the market, then buy mutual funds & save yourself extra work & money.

 - **Dealing with Price Drops**
-  - The best time to buy stocks will always be the day you’ve convinced yourself you’ve found solid merchandise at a good price – same as at the mall.
+  - The best time to buy stocks will always be the day you’ve convinced yourself you’ve found solid merchandise at a good price – the same as at the mall.
-  - Perhaps there’s some poetic justice in the fact that that stocks that take you the farthest in the long run, give you the most bumps and bruises along the way.
+  - Perhaps there’s some poetic justice in that stocks that take you the farthest, in the long run, give you the most bumps and bruises.
-  - Small investors are capable of handling all sorts of markets, as long as they own good merchandise.
+  - Small investors can handle all sorts of markets as long as they own good merchandise.
 After all, market crashes are only losses to people who took the losses.
-That isn’t the long term investor, it’s the margin player.
+That isn’t the long-term investor.
+It’s the margin player.
-  - There’s not a lot you can do when the market’s in a cascade.
+  - There’s not much you can do when the market’s in a cascade.
 1987 wasn’t analyzed very well.
 You’ve to put it in perspective.
 1982, the market’s 777.
 By 1986, the market moves to 1700.
 Then it adds 1,000 points, reaching 2,700 by Aug ‘87.
-Then it falls 1,000 points in 2 months, 500 points the last day.
-So if the market went sideways at 1,700, no one would’ve worried, but it went up a 1,000 in 10 months & then down a 1,000 in 2 months, people said, “The world’s over.”
+Then it falls 1,000 points in 2 months, 500 points on the last day.
+So if the market went sideways at 1,700, no one would’ve worried, but it went up 1,000 in 10 months & then down 1,000 in 2 months, and people said, “The world’s over.”
 It was the same price.
-So it was really a question of the market just kept going up and up and it just went to such an incredible high price, but people forget that it was basically unchanged for 1 year.
+So it was a question of the market just kept going up and up, and it just went to such an incredibly high price, but people forget that it was unchanged for one year.
 It’d gone 1,000 points up, then 1,000 points down, and they only remember the down.
-  - You get recessions, you have market declines.
-If you don’t understand that’s going to happen, then you’re not ready – you won’t do well in the markets.
+  - You get recessions, and you have market declines.
+If you don’t understand what's going to happen, you’re not ready – you won’t do well in the markets.
 If you go to Minnesota in January, you should know that it’s gonna be cold.
 You don’t panic when the thermometer falls <0.
-  - If you can summon the courage & presence of mind to buy during scary periods that occur every few years, when your stomach says sell, you’ll find opportunities that you never thought you’d ever see again.
+  - If you can summon the courage & presence of mind to buy during scary periods that occur every few years when your stomach says sell, you’ll find opportunities that you never thought you’d ever see again.
   - If you can’t convince yourself, “When I’m down 25%, I’m a buyer”, and banish forever the thought “When I’m down 25%, I’m a seller”, then you’ll never make a decent profit in stocks.
-  - Ultimate success or failure depends on your ability to ignore the worries of the world long enough to allow your investments to succeed.
-It isn’t the head, but the stomach that that determines the fate of the stock picker.
+  - Ultimate success or failure depends on your ability to ignore the world's worries long enough to allow your investments to succeed.
+It isn’t the head but the stomach that determines the stock picker's fate.
-  - The skittish investor, no matter how intelligent, is always susceptible to getting flushed out of the market by the brush beaters of the doom.
+  - No matter how intelligent, the skittish investor is always susceptible to getting flushed out of the market by the brush beaters of the doom.
 Experience is always an expensive teacher.
   - As the indices hit new records, many small companies may be ignored.
 That's not to say owning these laggards will protect you if the bottom drops out of the market.
 If that happens, the stocks that didn't go up will go down just as hard & fast as the stocks that did.
-Before the selling is over, companies that look cheap, get much cheaper.
+Before the selling is over, companies that look cheap get much cheaper.

 - **The Even Bigger Picture**
   - It’s simple to tell yourself, “Gee, I guess I’ll ignore the bad news the next time the stock market is going down and pick up some bargains.”
 But since each crisis seems worst than the last, ignoring bad news gets harder.
-  - The best way to not get scared out of stocks is regular systematic investing.
+  - Regular systematic investing is the best way to avoid getting scared out of stocks.
 If you don’t buy with monthly discipline, you’ve got to find some way to keep the faith.
-Without faith, you may invest in a good fund, but you’ll sell at the point of maximum fear, ie, at the bottom.
+Without faith, you may invest in a good fund, but you’ll sell at the point of maximum fear, i.e., at the bottom.
   - What sort of faith?
-Faith that the country will survive, that people will go to work, that the companies they work for will make money, faith that as old companies lose momentum, new exciting companies will emerge to take their place, faith that the country is a nation of hardworking and creative people.
+Faith that the country will survive, that people will go to work, that the companies they work for will make money, that as old companies lose momentum, new exciting companies will emerge to take their place, and that the country is a nation of hardworking and creative people.
   - Whenever you’re concerned about the Current Big Picture, concentrate on the Even Bigger Picture.
-This tells us that over the last 70 years, stocks have returned 10.3%, vs, 4.8% for bonds.
-Despite all the great & minor calamities that occurred in the last century, stocks have rewarded 2x.
-Acting on this bit of information is more lucrative than acting on the opinions of commentators predicting the coming depression. o These 70 years have seen 40 scary declines of >10%, of which, 13 were >33%, including the 1929-33 selloff.
+This tells us that over the last 70 years, stocks have returned 10.3% vs 4.8% for bonds.
+Despite all the great & minor calamities that occurred in the last century, stocks have been rewarded 2x.
+Acting on this bit of information is more lucrative than acting on the opinions of commentators predicting the coming depression. o These 70 years have seen 40 scary declines of >10%, of which 13 were >33%, including the 1929-33 selloff.
   - Scare Proofing Drill – concentrate on the Even Bigger picture during scary periods, assuming that the worst wouldn’t happen, and then ask yourself, if it didn’t, what then?
 Things can only get better than they are.
-Investors attempt to prepare for total disaster by bailing out of their best investments is stupid: a) If total disaster strikes, cash in bank would be as useless as stocks. b) If it doesn’t strike (much more likely outcome), the cautious types have just become the reckless ones, selling their valuable assets for a pittance.
+Investors' attempt to prepare for total disaster by bailing out of their best investments is stupid: a) If total disaster strikes, cash in the bank would be as useless as stocks. b) If it doesn’t strike (much more likely outcome), the cautious types have just become reckless, selling their valuable assets for a pittance.
   - When you sell in desperation, you always sell cheap – you should ignore the market ups & downs.
-Even if the 1987 crash made you nervous about the market, you didn’t have to sell that day, or the next.
+Even if the 1987 crash made you nervous about the market, you didn’t have to sell that day or the next.
 You could’ve gradually reduced your stocks and come out ahead of the panic sellers.

 - **Watering the Weeds**
   - Some people automatically sell winners and hold onto the losers, which is about as sensible as pulling out flowers and watering the weeds.
 Others sell their losers and hold onto winners, which doesn’t work out much better.
   - Both strategies fail because they’re tied to the current price movements as an indicator of a company’s value.
-Price tells us nothing about future prospects, and it occasionally moves in the opposite direction of fundamentals.
+Price tells us nothing about prospects, and it occasionally moves in the opposite direction of fundamentals.
   - A better strategy is to rotate in and out of stocks depending on what has happened to the price, as it relates to the story.
-Eg. If a Stalwart rises 40% and nothing wonderful has happened with the company to make you think that there are wonderful surprises ahead, replace it with another Stalwart you find attractive, that hasn’t gone up.
+E.g. If a Stalwart rises 40% and nothing wonderful has happened with the company to make you think that there are wonderful surprises ahead, replace it with another Stalwart you find attractive that hasn’t gone up.
 In the same situation, if you didn’t want to sell all of it, you could sell some of it.
-  - A price drop in a good stock is only a tragedy, if you sell at that price and never buy more.
-A price drop is an opportunity to load up on bargains from among your worst performers and your laggards that show promise.
+  - A price drop in a good stock is only a tragedy if you sell at that price and never buy more.
+A price drop is an opportunity to load up on bargains from among your worst performers and laggards that show promise.
   - How can someone complain after selling a stock at 5x?
 When you’ve found the right stock and bought it, all the evidence tells you it’s going higher, and everything is working in your favour, then it’s a shame if you sell a 25x for 5x.

-- Ignore others in favour of your own research.
-Investing ≠ surgery/hairdressing/plumbing.
+- Ignore others in favour of your research.
+Investing ≠ in surgery/hairdressing/plumbing.
 The smart money isn’t smart, and the dumb money isn’t as dumb as it thinks.
-It’s only dumb when it listens to the smart money.
+It’s only dumb when it listens to smart money.

 - Inferiority complex causes investors to do 1 of 3 self-destructive things:
   - i) Imitate the pros by buying “hot” stocks or trying to “catch the turn” in, say, IBM.